tsliwowicz/crayon/README.md

 Since it's only javascript, there's also no need for compilation.

 1. Get the prerequisits:
-   a. `yum install nodejs npm` - NodeJS and its download manager  (mongo is not in use anymore)
+   a. `yum install nodejs npm make mawk` - NodeJS and its download manager
    b. `npm install cityhash` - Google hashing library wrapper for NodeJS
    c. `npm install zlib` - Compression library for browser-node communication
    d. `npm install glob` - Helper file system library for munin plugin
    e. `npm install emailjs` - Allows sending mail notifications on alerts
    f. `npm install amqp` - Allows getting metrics from rabbitmq
-   g. `npm install mawk` - Used for file system aggregation (faster than gawk)

 2. (deprecated: you can skip this step, used to be mongo installation but we're not using mongo anymore)
 3. Clone the git to your machine (either download or use the `git` command line).